hhromic/promrelay-exporter/use-case.md

 * Automatic discovery of containers to scrape can be achieved using the [Docker service discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#docker_sd_config) mechanism in Prometheus.
-  * In this case, original container label metadata can be directly preserved via Prometheus relabelling.
+  * In this case, original container label metadata can be directly preserved via Prometheus relabeling.

 Refer to the provided [examples](examples/) for more information.